|Synonyms:||LOX (liquid only)|

 All easily combustible materials, especially hydrocarbon oils and greases, must be kept from contact with high oxygen concentrations.
 Sources of ignition should be eliminated to the extent possible.
 Sudden opening of valves, and particles carried by oxygen flowing at high velocity are to be avoided since these actions can result in ignition.
 Valves therefore should be opened slowly.
 When this cannot be done, precautions must be taken to prevent severe damage or injury to personnel should an ignition occur.

 Turn off ignition sources in the general area, if possible.
 The source of the leakage should be shut off, if possible, and the area adequately ventilated.
 If liquid oxygen is spilled over asphalt or other surfaces contaminated with combustibles, such as oil-soaked concrete or gravel, do not walk on or roll equipment over the area for at least ½ hour after the frost has disappeared.
 A violent reaction may occur simply by impact or shock.
 Contact the supplier for assistance.

 In case of frostbite from contact with liquid oxygen, place the frostbitten part in warm water, 100oF to 105oF (37.7oC to 40.6oC).
 If warm water is not available or is impractical to use, wrap the affected part gently in blankets.

-The shipment of liquid or pressurised gaseous oxygen is under the jurisdiction of DOT or TC and must be done in containers meeting specifications of the applicable regulations.
-Gaseous oxygen is authorised for shipment in approves cylinders, tank cars, and tube trailers: Oxygen is shipped as a cryogenic liquid in insulated cylinders, tank trucks, and tank cars.
+The shipment of liquid or pressurized gaseous oxygen is under the jurisdiction of DOT or TC and must be done in containers meeting specifications of the applicable regulations.
+Gaseous oxygen is authorized for shipment in approves cylinders, tank cars, and tube trailers: Oxygen is shipped as a cryogenic liquid in insulated cylinders, tank trucks, anf tank cars.
 Oxygen service requires certain restriction for container design and materials, and applicable regulations should be consulted.